ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 - Select 5 to change the query string
 - Please input new search string for CSV column: MOCA     : Montreal Cognitive Assessment

-Now you should have a better list of options, select the option labeled "Cognitive Assessment Screening Instrument".
+Now you should have a better list of options.
+Select the option labeled "Cognitive Assessment Screening Instrument".

 If everything went successfully, the command should gracefully exit and `participants.json` should be updated.